 Slightly sweet and tart from both the juice and Prosecco, this is a stunning Christmas morning cocktail.
 The garnishes not only add a fun touch, but the cinnamon stick leaves a hint of cinnamon to the drink.
 It is extremely delicious so do not skip the cinnamon sticks!

-You could also easily make a virgin option for the kids and non-drinkers with sparkling white grape juice in place of the Prosecco.
+You could also easily make a virgin option for the kids and non-drinkers with sparkling white grape juice in place of the Prosecco, or just make them some Christmas punch.

 Why you’ll love this Christmas morning drink